Leaf Overview¶

 #endextend

 We call #export to store some HTML and make it available to the template we're currently extending.
-We then render master.leaf and use the exported data when required along with any other context variables passed in from Swift.
-For example, master.leaf might look like this:
+We then render main.leaf and use the exported data when required along with any other context variables passed in from Swift.
+For example, main.leaf might look like this:

 <html>